Amazon Will Start Collecting Sales Tax In More States This Spring

 Since online shopping began, retailers like Amazon have been in a rapidly growing business market in recent years.
 That also means that the amount of dollars spent on simple retailer goods has decreased in the standard brick and mortar stores and exponentially increased with online retailers.
 Amazon is the one online retailer that has been leading the charge nearly from the beginning and they have grown to enormous sizes over the years.

-With Amazon’s additions of online video services, online music sales and yearly Amazon Prime subscriptions, they have emerged as the most dominant online retailer platform in the world and have expanded their sales tools to enormous proportions.
+With Amazon’s additions of online video services, online music sales, and yearly Amazon Prime subscriptions, they have emerged as the most dominant online retailer platform in the world and have expanded their sales tools to enormous proportions.

 The online technology sector has given Amazon all of the tools it needs to grow even bigger and potentially put several brick and mortar stores out of business.
 Wal-Mart is also one of those potential victims of Amazon.
 They have already felt the pinch of what Amazon has done across the country and taken away business from their local customers.

-A lot of localized businesses across the country have expressed similar outrage because they have to compete with Amazon, an online retailer, who can sale their products cheaper since they don’t have to charge sales tax.
+A lot of localized businesses across the country have expressed similar outrage because they have to compete with Amazon, an online retailer, who can sell their products cheaper since they don’t have to charge sales tax.
 Some might think that is negligible, but when it comes to higher end items like sporting goods and anything over $100, that can be up to a $10 difference for the consumer.

 In this day and age, most consumers option for lowest price within reason, with convenience factored in.
 If someone is a subscriber to Amazon Prime, then that person already has free 2-day shipping, so he/she might option for an Amazon purchase over a local store purchase due to the price difference.